MicroEJ/docs/Trainings/tutorialOptimizeMemoryFootprint.rst

                 0x20014070                __icetea___6bss_6vm_6stacks_6java$$Base
                 0x20014870                __icetea___6bss_6vm_6stacks_6java$$Limit

-See :ref:`Core Engine Link <core_engine_link>` documentation for more information on MicroEJ Core Engine sections.
+See :ref:`Core Engine Link <core_engine_link>` documentation for more information on Core Engine sections.

 How to Reduce the Image Size of an Application
 ----------------------------------------------